mlflow/mlflow/docs/source/gateway/index.rst

 ~~~~~~~~~~~~~
 You can also build and deploy MLflow Models that call the MLflow AI Gateway.
 The example below demonstrates how to use an AI Gateway server from within a custom ``pyfunc`` model.

+For a full walkthrough and example of using the MLflow serving integration to query a model directly through the MLflow AI Gateway, please see `the example <https://github.com/mlflow/mlflow/tree/master/examples/gateway/mlflow_serving/README.md>`_.

 .. note::
     The custom ``Model`` shown in the example below is utilizing environment variables for the AI Gateway server's uri.
 These values can also be set manually within the